VineethReddy02/vineeth-web/content/post/scale-testing-in-k8s.md

 ### [mocklet](https://github.com/VineethReddy02/mocklet)

-So I will be explaining about how to simulate a mocklet that can hold 1000's pods in it's inmemory and this mock kubelet can be connected to your existing cluster by just running a deployment in your cluster.
+So I will be explaining how to simulate a mocklet that can hold 1000's pods in it's memory and this mock kubelet can be connected to your existing cluster by just running a deployment in your cluster.

 Running the below command will create a new mocklet node in your cluster